How COVID-19 Spreads

 The first case

-We think the virus that causes COVID-19 started as a virus inside an animal.
+We think the virus that causes COVID-19 may have started as a virus inside an animal.
 Somehow, it moved from the animal to a human.
 That was the very first human infection.
 From that single infection, the virus spread to another person, and then another and another.
 We call this "person-to-person" transmission.

 Person-to-person